CosmWasm/cosmwasm/README.md

 You may also want to ensure the compiled contract interacts with the environment properly.
 To do so, you will want to create a canonical release build of the `<contract>.wasm` file and then write tests with the same VM tooling we will use in production.
-This is a bit more complicated but we added some tools to help in [cosmwasm-vm](https://github.com/CosmWasm/cosmwasm/tree/main/packages/vm) which can be added as a `dev-dependency`.
+This is a bit more complicated, but we added some tools to help in [cosmwasm-vm](https://github.com/CosmWasm/cosmwasm/tree/main/packages/vm) which can be added as a `dev-dependency`.